Nadolina/WGS_Kastner_lab/README.md

 ### Module 3: Variant calling with GATK

 GATK variant calling mostly subscribes to the recommendations in GATK's documentation and tutorials (5).
 At this point, the pipeline becomes more parallelized.
 I generate Biowulf swarms to run HaplotypeCaller on each chromosome of each sample in parallel (A).
-I combine chromosome gVCFs produced by HaplotypeCaller across samples with GATKs CombineGVCFs, resulting in 24 gVCFs (B).
+I combine chromosome gVCFs produced by HaplotypeCaller across samples with GATK's CombineGVCFs, resulting in 24 gVCFs (B).
 Documentation recommends using GenomicsDB for this gVCF gathering step, but for ease of use I chose CombineGVCFs.
 The chromosome-combined gVCFs are then genotyped (C).

 After genotyping, we then need to filter the called variants.
 GATK has a program for this called Variant Quality Score Recalibration, which is akin to BQSR.
 Again using prior knowledge from curated datasets like dnsnp and 1000Genomes, and annotations in our VCF, VariantRecalibrator tries to model variant scores that are likely to be true variants.
-This model works is data greedy, so we combined all the gentotyped CHRn-VCFs into a single VCF (D).
+This model is data greedy, so we combine all the gentotyped CHRn-VCFs into a single VCF (D).
 Then we generate one VariantRecalibrator model for SNPs and another for indels (E,F), as recommended by GATK documentation (6).
 The models are applied back to the VCF to organize variants into tranches, effectively filtering them.
 The SNP model is applied first (G), and then the indel model (H), resulting in a fully variant quality score recalibrated VCF.

 <div align="center">
   <img src="https://github.com/user-attachments/assets/c7eea530-4b99-40a7-9576-b9506fbb4042">